tompntn/java-adt-suite/README.md

 ## Priority Queue
-Creating a new priority queue:
+Create a new priority queue:
 ``` java
 PriorityQueue<E> priorityQueue = new DynamicPriorityQueue<>();
 ```